palkan/isolator/README.md

 # the third one is a method name.
 Isolator.isolate :danger, Danger, :explode, options

-# NOTE: if you want to isolate a class method, use signleton_class instead
+# NOTE: if you want to isolate a class method, use singleton_class instead
 Isolator.isolate :danger, Danger.singleton_class, :explode, options
 ```